How to Install Vertical Blinds

 Screw the safety device securely to the wall.

-Attaching Fabric Vertical Vane
+Attaching Fabric Vertical Slat

-Attaching PVC Vertical Vane
+Attaching PVC Vertical Slat

 Bottom Weights & Stabilising Chain